lisp-mirror/lqml/readme-prepare-ios.md

 Build cross-compiled ECL for iOS
 --------------------------------

-As of March 2022, please use latest ECL from development branch.
+As of May 2023, please use latest ECL from development branch.

+**Important**: pay attention to file `src/c/unixsys.d`, function `si_system()`.
+Function `system()` inside of it needs to work when running the script **1**, and needs not to be there when running script **2**.

+Different ECL versions handle this problem differently, but none of them worked for me, so you need to find a hack for yourself for achieving the above.

 * extract a fresh copy of the ECL sources in e.g. `~/ecl`, and rename `ecl-21.2.1` to `ios`